 • Gain Unique Insights: Learn about local folklore, traditional uses of native flora, and the community's interconnectedness with the environment.

-• Build Lasting Relationships: Share stories, songs, and dances; the warmth of local hospitality is something that will accompany you long after you descend from the summit.
+• Build Lasting Relationships: Share stories, songs, and dances; the warmth of local is something that will accompany you long after you descend from the summit.

 The Journey: Integrating Cultural Richness in Your Trek